Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 I enjoyed this anime special a lot, but I can’t recommend everyone buy it, because it’s not a mainline Fate story that fans will feel that they have to own it for their anime collection.
 It’s worth your time to stream it, but only buy it by importing from the UK if you have the means to play it in your house, it’s much cheaper to import it instead of buying it domestically.

-The Fate/Grand Order story is continuing in two new anime, an anime covering one of the later Singularities, Fate/Grand Order: -Absolute Demon Front: Babylonia- and the anime film Fate/Grand Order: Divine Realm of the Round Table Camelot will be released in 2019 and 2020 respectively.
+The Fate/Grand Order story is continuing in two new anime, an anime covering one of the later Singularities, Fate/Grand Order: -Absolute Demon Front: Babylonia- and the anime film Fate/Grand Order: Divine Realm of the Round Table Camelot will be have been released.

 © 2018 ReViewMeMedia